 Energiekontor had already received the planning permission for a third repowering project near the city of Grevenbroich back in the first quarter of 2016.
-With total rated power of 7.5 MW, this project is also in the intended construction phase.
+This project with total rated power of 7.5 MW was also sold to Capital Stage in August 2016.
+The construction is progressing as scheduled.